cloudflare/cloudflare-docs/content/dns/zone-setups/full-setup/setup.md

 - [Email records](/dns/manage-dns-records/how-to/email-records/)

 {{<Aside type="note">}}
-If you activate your domain on Cloudflare *without* setting up the correct DNS records, your visitors may experience [DNS_PROBE_FINISHED_NXDOMAIN](/dns/zone-setups/troubleshooting/dns-probe-finished-nxdomain/) errors.
+If you activate your domain on Cloudflare *without* setting up the correct DNS records for your domain and subdomain, your visitors may experience [DNS_PROBE_FINISHED_NXDOMAIN](/dns/zone-setups/troubleshooting/dns-probe-finished-nxdomain/) errors.
 {{</Aside>}}

 ## Step 3 — Update your nameservers